-Halloween may not be a traditional German celebration, but virtually every German youngster knows about it.
-For adults as well, over the last decade or so Halloween has become increasingly popular in Europe, and particularly in Germany.
+Halloween may not be a traditional German celebration, but virtually every German youngster knows about it today.
+For adults as well, over the past couple of decades Halloween has become increasingly popular in Europe, and particularly in Germany.
 It is now common to see pumpkin (Kürbis) and jack-o’-lantern decorations in Austria and Germany by mid-October.
 Also popular are regional “pumpkin festivals” running for a few days from September to early November, although they rarely have a direct Halloween connection.

 From Ireland to America and Back to Europe

 As a result of the long post-war presence of Americans in Germany, and Halloween depictions in Hollywood movies and on television, Halloween has long been known in Germany.
 But it was not until the 1990s that the holiday became a popular “German” celebration.
 It’s an American holiday imported from Ireland and now exported back to Europe.
 The Mardi Gras / Fasching / Karneval aspects of Halloween also have a special appeal to Europeans.

 One German organization in particular takes credit for making Halloween a popular celebration in Germany.
 The Special Carnival Group (Fachgruppe Karneval) of the German Association for the Toy Industry (Deutscher Verband der Spielwarenindustrie, DVSI) claims the German amusement and toy industry was badly hurt in 1991 after Karneval was cancelled because of the First Gulf War.
 The DVSI began looking for alternatives.
 In 1994 they began a campaign to promote Halloween to Germans.
 By 2009 Germans were spending 30 million euros annually on Halloween.
 For Germany’s candy industry, the holiday has become the third largest after Christmas and Easter.
 Whether or not the DVSI should get the credit, Halloween is now a major factor in German popular culture and the German economy.